ayeddanapudi/Linkedin-Data-Projects/README.md

 ```
 where _<environment_name>_ is the name of your python environment.

+See the _Bash Scripts_ folder for a template bash (.sh) script that can be used with the attached .py files in this repository.
+Comments on the template detail the user specifics that need to be adjusted for personal use.

 ## Code written to use Dask
 - **_akm_merge_script.py_** : compiles each of the .parquet position files into single dataframe that can then be used for the AKM model (this particular script works well on a local machine however stalls when run on the SSRDE SLURM cluster so is recommended to be used for local computations on samples of the data only).
     - _outputs_: locally stored composite dataframe - can be saved by adding the command _dd.to_csv(/path/to/folder/)_ or alternatives for .parquet, .xlsx, etc. file types